 You will have a contact teacher at each school to which you are assigned and will be provided with their contact information.
 You will also have access to a list of USTAs currently in Austria, who are a good source of information specific to your school(s) and area, and in many cases the schools have their own websites with relevant information.

 Duties and responsibilities

 As a US English teaching assistant in Austria, do I have to test and grade students?

 No. You can assist the teacher in these tasks, but testing and grading are not part of your responsibilities as a USTA.

 How many hours do English teaching assistant jobs in Austria entail?

 You are required to work 13 hours per week in the classroom, and you will also need additional time outside of the classroom to prepare your lessons.

 How should I prepare for my job as a USTA?

-Contact your school as soon as possible and find out what they expect you to prepare and if they would like you to bring any materials from the US for your classes.
-Familiarize yourself with your school's focus (e.g business, technology, agriculture, etc).
+Contact your school(s) as soon as possible to find out what they expect you to prepare and whether they would like you to bring any materials with you from the US for your classes.
+Also be sure to familiarize yourself with the focus of your particular school(s) (e.g. business, technology, agriculture, etc.).